Abrysvo (Recombinant Respiratory Syncytial Virus Pre-Fusion F Protein)

 Pregnancy and Breastfeeding

-Pregnant individuals can receive this vaccine in the late second or third trimester (weeks 24-36).
-It is unknown whether Abrysvo passes into breast milk, but no side effects have been shown in breastfed newborns of vaccinated mothers.
-Discuss with your doctor if you are pregnant, breastfeeding, or planning to become pregnant.
+Abrysvo can be given to pregnant individuals in the late second or third trimester.
+It is unknown if it is excreted in breast milk, but no adverse effects have been observed in breastfed infants of vaccinated mothers.

 Drug Interactions